 Community choice: The #1mm community of translators and interpreters is growing on a daily basis.
 We talk in our FB group and on Endomondo, and speak up on the #1mm blog: Perhaps we will end up starting a fundraiser, or work together with companies who design ergonomic workspaces.
 Maybe we’ll just have fun and enjoy staying healthy.

 You must be a translator or an interpreter to participate.
-The third edition of this campaign runs from May 1, 2017 till April 30, 2018.
+The fourth edition of this campaign runs from May 1, 2018, until April 30, 2019.
 You can sign up any time.
 Our goal is to collect 1,000,000 miles, covered by YOU.
 Running, biking, hiking, swimming… whatever moves you.

 To participate in the challenge, you will have to sign up below.
 You will then receive a link to our challenge on Endomondo.
 You will also have the opportunity to create a participant profile on this website (coming soon).
 Please note that we no longer offer manual updates from participants.